-The Government has implemented the "Be the Smart Regulator" Programme since 2007 to improve the efficiency, transparency and customerfriendliness of its licensing services for business.
+The Government has implemented the "Be the Smart Regulator" Programme since 2007 to improve the efficiency, transparency and customer-friendliness of its licensing services for business.
 Under this Programme:

-The EABFU and the Efficiency Unit (EU) co-ordinate with 29 relevant bureaux/departments to make various improvements (including legal, procedural and technological solutions) to their business licensing and to reduce compliance costs to business while safeguarding public interests.
+• The EABFU and the Efficiency Unit (EU) co-ordinate with 29 relevant bureaux/departments to make various improvements (including legal, procedural and technological solutions) to their business licensing and to reduce compliance costs to business while safeguarding public interests.
 Bureaux/departments concerned are encouraged to review their regulations periodically and include in their annual action plans regulatory reviews to facilitate trade buy-in, support and the formulation of regulatory options that underpin a sound licensing system.
 To establish an efficient regulatory regime, bureaux and departments are also encouraged to conduct ongoing process reviews to improve inter-departmental coordination and to reduce the time required for licence issuance.
 Performance pledges are established and reviewed periodically for continuous improvement.

 Ten Business Liaison Groups (BLGs) for major business sectors have been established to facilitate communication and resolution of regulatory and licensing issues between the business sectors and government bureaux/departments.
-So far, around 600 issues raised at the BLG meetings

-Hong Kong China have been clarified or resolved.
+So far, around 600 issues raised at the BLG meetings have been clarified or resolved.

 The regulatory reviews are built into civil service performance standards.
 25 B/Ds have provided 56 new/revised departmental performance pledges and 47 new/revised licensing guides to improve the efficiency and transparency of the licensing regime for business.

 GRP principles and best practices that have been implemented by bureaux/departments were disseminated within the Civil Service through various means such as intranet on business facilitation initiatives, newsletters, workshops, training courses, seminars, and experience sharing sessions.

 The Government has reported that, in all practical circumstances, HKC's regulation, competition and market openness policies do not discriminate between goods, services, or service suppliers in like circumstances, be they foreign or domestic.
 There are rare and well-defined situations where suppliers of goods and services are limited, and they are mainly involved in areas related to public health, safety, security and the environment, and they are required to fulfill their obligations under international agreements.
 Such measures are kept under constant review with the objective to facilitate trade as far as possible.
 More importantly, all non-tariff measures are consistently applied with no discrimination between goods of different origin/different sources.
-(Report from Hong Kong, China on the Latest Policy Developments Relating to APEC-OECD Integrated Checklist on Regulatory Reform, 2007, 2007/SOM3/EC/031) Does the government have a capacity to manage a government-wide program of regulatory reform? ✓ Central body or authority The business facilitation and regulatory review program under the leadership of the Financial Secretary coordinates the business facilitation efforts of all government bureaux and departments, using several specialized bodies. tasked with oversight of regulatory quality across the government The BFAC and its sector-specific task forces, together with the EABFU, function as a quality control mechanism to varying degrees.
-The BFAC Accountable to the top political levels of government advises and reports to the Financial Secretary on the development and implementation of programs and measures to facilitate business.
-This serves Explicit cross-government mandate to promote, organize, and oversee regulatory reform initiatives as a channel for the senior management of the Government to monitor regulatory reform progress.
-(APEC Good Practice Guide on Regulatory Reform, 2008 (HK case study)) The EABFU and EU co-ordinate with ✓ Clear goals set ✓ Schedules and deadlines bureaux/departments concerned to take forward improvement measures set for results under the "Be the Smart Regulator" Programme.
-The EABFU also works Includes monitoring of results and regular performance reporting closely with departments/bureaux in conducting Business Impact Assessments (BIAs).
+(Report from Hong Kong, China on the Latest Policy Developments Relating to APEC-OECD Integrated Checklist on Regulatory Reform, 2007, 2007/SOM3/EC/031)

+Does the government have a capacity to manage a government-wide program of regulatory reform?

+- Central body or authority tasked with oversight of regulatory quality across the government - Accountable to the top political levels of government - Explicit cross-government mandate to promote, organize, and oversee regulatory reform initiatives - ✓ Clear goals set - Schedules and deadlines set for results - Includes monitoring of results and regular performance reporting